EvanReborn/Fortnite-Forcer/README.md

 # Fortnite Forcer

-A easy to use anti-cheat switcher for Fortnite.
+An easy to use anti-cheat switcher for Fortnite.

 **Evan#3797** is the sole creator and owner of this project.